zeitspace/flutter-session/README.md

 Welcome to the Zeitspace Session!
 First, let's make sure you're all set up.

-If you didn't attend the session in person, no problem.
-You may want to read the slide deck (TODO: add link) for a bit of background, but it isn't required.

 ## Setup

 ### Install Flutter and run the starter app